confluentinc/ksql/docs/developer-guide/serialization.rst

 The ``AVRO`` format supports Avro binary serialization of all KSQL ref:`data types <data-types>`, including records and top-level primitives, arrays, and maps.

-The format requires KSQL to be configured to store and retrieve the Avro schemas from the |sr-long|.
+The format requires KSQL to be configured to store and retrieve the Avro schemas from the {{ site.sr-long }}.
 For more information, see :ref:`install_ksql-avro-schema`.

 Avro Records